 After careful consideration, our Board of Directors, including our directors that are not "interested persons" as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended, has determined that each of the proposals to be considered and voted on at the Meeting is in the best interests of the Company and its stockholders.
-Our Board of Directors unanimously recommends that you vote "FOR" the re-election of one of our directors and "FOR" the ratification of our selection of Ernst & Young LLP.
+Our Board of Directors unanimously recommends that you vote "FOR" the election of the four director nominees and "FOR" the ratification of our selection of Ernst & Young LLP.

-It is important that your shares be represented at the Meeting, regardless of whether you plan to attend the Meeting in person.
+It is important that your shares be represented at the Meeting, regardless of whether you plan to participate in the virtual Meeting.
 Please vote your shares as soon as possible through any of the voting options available to you as described in our proxy statement.